For every beast of the forest is mine,

 Tim sat in the pew on Sunday, waiting for the ushers to pass him the offering plate.
 He had most of $40 in his pocket, money he had made mowing lawns in the neighborhood.
 He’d heard about “tithing,” that is, giving 10 percent of your income to the church.
 But now that the money was his, it was harder to part with it.
 After all, it was his money.
 He had a $5 bill and a couple of ones, but not the exact $4 needed for a true tithe.
 So why not give $2, or even $1?
 Wouldn’t God be grateful for that much?
 It was more than nothing.

-He thought and prayed for a moment, reached in his pocket and then pulled out his offering…
+He thought and prayed for a moment, reached into his pocket and then pulled out his offering…

 How much do you think Tim gave?
 How much do you think he should have given?
 And would God be happy with any amount?